Search and Society: Reimagining Information Access for Radical Futures: Towards sociotechnical change

 Through these exchanges we must build relations of solidarity; work together to articulate pluralistic desirable sociotechnical futures, co-develop theories of change and new research agendas to support our aspirations; vigilantly critique our own assumptions and the structures that we exist in and conduct our research in; and critically assess the impact of our work not by publications or scholarly metrics but in terms of affecting real social change.
+In other words, before we can transform our platforms and systems we need to transform our communities and how we conduct research.
+And it is vital that we approach these spaces with curiosity and humility; in recognition of our own incomplete understanding of the world; open to change and be changed by these encounters.
+In this context, it would do IR researchers good to keep in mind the words of activist Lilla Watson.

+\begin{quote} ``If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together.'' \begin{flushright} -- Lilla Watson and other members of an\\Aboriginal Rights group in Queensland\footnote{While often credited for this quote, Watson explained~\citep{attributingwords} that this came out of a collective process by an Aboriginal rights group in Queensland that she was part of.} \end{flushright} \end{quote}

-This praxis will be unfamiliar and the learning curve frustrating; but hopefully the mutual shaping of IR techonology and society ultimately rewarding.
+This praxis will be unfamiliar and the learning curve frustrating; but hopefully the mutual shaping of IR techonology and society will be ultimately rewarding for us all.
+And we must embark on this transformative journey fully acknowledging that challenging dominant imaginaries is challenging power itself.
+To affect counter-imaginaries we must therefore actualize counter-structures and alternative funding mechanisms that can sustain this research in the face of likely reprisals from those whose power and visions are threatened by our proposed transformations.

-\section{Who should do this work?}
+\subsection{Who should do this work?}

-In his highly influential work ``Pedagogy of the oppressed''~\citep{freire2020pedagogy}, Freire criticizes the ``banking'' concept of eduction: ``Education thus becomes an act of depositing, in which the students are the depositories and the teacher is the depositor. [\ldots] knowledge is a gift bestowed by those who consider themselves knowledgeable upon those whom they consider to know nothing. [\ldots] But the humanist, revolutionary educator cannot wait for this possibility to materialize.
+In his highly influential work ``Pedagogy of the oppressed'', \citet{freire2020pedagogy} criticizes the ``banking'' concept of education: ``Education thus becomes an act of depositing, in which the students are the depositories and the teacher is the depositor. [\ldots] knowledge is a gift bestowed by those who consider themselves knowledgeable upon those whom they consider to know nothing. [\ldots] But the humanist, revolutionary educator cannot wait for this possibility to materialize.
 From the outset, her efforts must coincide with those of the students to engage in critical thinking and the quest for mutual humanization.
 His efforts must be imbued with a profound trust in people and their creative power.
 To achieve this, they must be partners of the students in their relations with them.''
 These profound words present a critique that we believe is also relevant to how we conduct fairness and ethics research in the IR community today.

 Our default modes of doing research, like pedagogy, takes for granted the validity of \emph{experts} and \emph{expertise} as integral to knowledge production.
 While this may be effective when our research involves improving ranking or developing new evaluation measures, we posit it is the wrong approach when the goal of the research is to affect sociotechnical change.
 It would be narcissistic to imagine that sociotechnical research of moral import can be conducted by the few in our community and then ``deposited'' to the rest.
 Instead these concerns should be central to all IR research and we should collectively engage in dialogical praxis.
 Ultimately, research that attempts to affect sociotechnical change does not just transform technology, but also the researcher, and both are necessary for progress.